o19s/payload-component/README.md

 # payload-component

-This component plugin will return the payloads for terms that matched in your query.
-You can see it in action as part of this demonstration project: https://github.com/o19s/pdf-discovery-demo/.
+This plugin for Solr will return the payloads for terms that matched in your query, and was developed to meet the needs of doing (Keyword in Context Highlighting)[https://en.wikipedia.org/wiki/Key_Word_in_Context] of OCR'ed content.
+You can see it in action in this demonstration project: https://github.com/o19s/pdf-discovery-demo/.

 Example document: